-Ш If the tires have excessively been worn, the height of the lift truck from the ground will be reduced, and the height for inserting the jig may not be allowed.

-☐ Install plates (10-20 mm) under the front and the rear wheels to compensate abrasion of tire.

-☐ Determine the height of the front and there are plates to keep the lift truck level.

-☐ Align the plate height to keep the elevation above the ground (H) at 140 mm or more.
+- If the tires have excessively been worn, the height of the lift truck from the ground will be reduced, and the height for inserting the jig may not be allowed. - Install plates (10-20 mm) under the front and the rear wheels to compensate abrasion of tire. - Determine the height of the front and the are plates to keep the lift truck level. - Align the plate height to keep the elevation above the ground (H) at 140 mm or more.

-6. TRANSPORTATION OF BATTERY
+4) TRANSPORTATION OF BATTERY

-Extreme care should be exercised for driving while transporting the battery.
-Transport the battery on flat and even ground only.
-(Not on slope or uneven surface)

-Drive at low speed, and slowly steer.Cautiously brake.

-☐ Do not travel long distance with the battery loaded on lift truck or palette truck.
+- Extreme care should be exercised for driving while transporting the battery. - Transport the battery on flat and even ground only. - (Not on slope or uneven surface) - \cdot Drive at low speed, and slowly steer. - · Cautiously brake. - Do not travel long distance with the battery loaded on lift truck or palette truck.

-7. BATTERY DOCKING
+5) BATTERY DOCKING

-- ☐ Prepare a dock by referring to the recommended dimensions of battery dock. - ☐ Slowly insert the forks of lift truck or palette truck under the center of the dock. - ☐ Slowly lower the forks of lift truck or palette truck to seat the battery on the dock. - $\ \square$ Ensure that the battery is stably docked, and then drive lift truck or palette truck slowly backward to withdraw the forks.

-1) Battery docking with lift truck

-\square Use block of height of 60 mm or more (A).
+- Prepare a dock by referring to the recommended dimensions of battery dock. - Slowly insert the forks of lift truck or palette truck under the center of the dock. - Slowly lower the forks of lift truck or palette truck to seat the battery on the dock. - Ensure that the battery is stably docked, and then drive lift truck or palette truck slowly backward to withdraw the forks. - (1) Battery docking with lift truck - Use block of height of 60 mm or more (A).

+Unit : mm

+Model 25B-X 30/32/35B-X

-Battery width (B) 466mm
+Battery width (B) 466 536

-Fork width (C) 326mm
+Fork width (C) 326 396

-Block height (D) 50mm
+Block height (D) 50

-2) Battery docking with palette truck

-- ☐ Use block of height (A) of 90 mm and width (B) of 60 mm or more. - ☐ When operating the truck without interruption by replacing the battery with palette truck, number of jigs for battery replacement should be same as batteries under operation.
+- (2) Battery docking with palette truck - Use block of height (A) of 90 mm and width (B) of 60 mm or more. - When operating the truck without interruption by replacing the battery with palette truck, number of jigs for battery replacement should be same as batteries under operation.

+- Unit : mm

+Model 25B-X 30/32/35B-X

-Battery width (C) 466mm
+Battery width (C) 466 536

-Block gap (D) 300mm
+Block gap (D) 330

-Outer width of 680mm
+Outer width of fork (E) 680

-fork (E) OOUIIIII

-15. BATTERY MAINTENANCE
+16. BATTERY MAINTENANCE

-1. PROHIBITION OF OVER-DISCHARGE
+1) PROHIBITION OF OVER-DISCHARGE

-If the battery is so exhaustively consumed that the truck cannot move anymore, the service life of the battery is reduced.
-When turning the starting switch to ON position, and the battery charging indicator bar blinks, immediately charge the battery
+If the battery is so exhaustively consumed that the truck can not move anymore, the service life of the battery is reduced.
+When turning the starting switch to ON position, and the battery charging indicator bar blinks, immediately charge the battery.